oracle/oci-react-samples/mtdrworkshop/setup-dev-environment/Readme.md

 If you are not the tenancy administrator, there may be additional policies you must have in your group to perform some of the steps for this lab.
 If you cannot create a group and add specific policies, please ask your tenancy administrator for the correct policies in order to follow along.

-**If your group already has the permissions listed in part 6 of this step you may skip to step 2.**
+**If your group already has the permissions listed in part 6 of this step you may skip to Task 2.**

 1. First make sure you are in your home region.